 When your child needs medical treatment, you want him or her to have the very best care available.
 So it stands to reason that if your child needs an operation, you’ll want to consult with a surgeon who is qualified and experienced in operating on children — an individual who specializes in pediatric surgery.

 Pediatric surgeons operate on children whose development ranges from the newborn stage through the teenage years.
 In addition to completing training and achieving board certification, pediatric surgeons complete two additional years of training exclusively in children’s surgery.
 They then receive special certification in the sub-specialty pediatric surgery.
 They provide the best pediatric surgical care for your child with the most advanced surgical techniques and the personalized attention in a warm office environment.
 They understand that the experience of having your child to undergo an important surgical procedure can be most stressful for your family.
-It is our iStock_000004107146_ExtraSmallprimary goal to deliver outstanding surgical practice with reassurance and confidence to minimize your concerns.
+It is our primary goal to deliver outstanding surgical practice with reassurance and confidence to minimize your concerns.

 In addition to general pediatric surgery procedures such as appendectomies, excisions, and hernia surgeries, the following is a sampling of some of the specialized pediatric surgical procedures performed at K and B Surgical Center: